Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Runtime comparison between DeepSpeed-Ulysses and UPipe

-Table \ref{tab:runtime} shows the runtime comparison for Llama3-8B on a single 8$\times$H100 node for DS-Ulysses and UPipe.
-It shows the breakdown of runtime into major components of a single training step: flash-attention-3 forward time, flash-attention-3 backward time, and All-to-All communication time.
-Note that UPipe has higher runtime at lower sequence lengths due to multiple kernel launches.
-However, this is amortized at higher sequence lengths due to enough work per kernel launch saturating the GPU.
+Table \ref{tab:runtime} shows the runtime comparison for Llama 3-8B on a single 8$\times$H100 node between DS-Ulysses and UPipe.
+It shows the breakdown of the runtime of a single training step into major components: Flash Attention-3 forward time, Flash Attention-3 backward time, and All-to-All communication time.
+Note that UPipe has a higher runtime at shorter sequence lengths due to multiple kernel launches.
+At longer sequence lengths, this disadvantage is amortized, because every kernel executes more computational operations and starts to operate in the compute-bound regime.
+Note that the table above reports the time per training step, so it exhibits greater variance than the throughput numbers in Table~\ref{tab:performance} (especially at shorter sequence lengths).